Adder: Distribution and habitat

 Vipera berus has a wide range.
 It can be found across the Eurasian land-mass; from northwestern Europe (Great Britain, Belgium, Netherlands, Scandinavia, Germany, France) across southern Europe (Italy, Serbia, Albania, Croatia, Montenegro, Bosnia and Herzegovina, North Macedonia, Bulgaria, and northern Greece) and eastern Europe to north of the Arctic Circle, and Russia to the Pacific Ocean, Sakhalin Island, North Korea, northern Mongolia and northern China.
 It is found farther north than any other snake species.
 The type locality was originally listed as 'Europa'.
 Mertens and Müller (1940) proposed restricting the type locality to Uppsala, Sweden and it was eventually restricted to Berthåga, Uppsala by designation of a neotype by Krecsák & Wahlgren (2008).

 In several European countries, it is notable for being the only native venomous snake.
-It is one of only three snake species native to Britain.
+It is also one of only three native British snake species.
 The other two, the barred grass snake and the smooth snake, are non-venomous.

-Sufficient habitat complexity is a crucial requirement for the presence of this species, in order to support its various behaviours—basking, foraging, and hibernation—as well as to offer some protection from predators and human harassment.
+Sufficient habitat complexity is crucial for this species to be present, in order to support its various behaviours—basking, foraging, and hibernation—as well as to offer some protection from predators and human disturbance.
 It is found in a variety of habitats, including: chalky downs, rocky hillsides, moors, sandy heaths, meadows, rough commons, woodland edges, sunny glades and clearings, scrubby slopes and hedgerows, rubbish tips, coastal dunes, and stone quarries.
-It will venture into wetlands if dry ground is available nearby, and may therefore be found on the banks of streams, lakes, and ponds.
+If dry ground is available nearby, it will venture into wetlands and may therefore be found on the banks of streams, lakes, and ponds.

-In much of southern Europe, such as southern France and northern Italy, it is found in either low lying wetlands or at high altitudes.
+In much of southern Europe, such as southern France and northern Italy, it is found in either low-lying wetlands or at high altitudes.
 In the Swiss Alps, it may ascend to about 3000 m.
 In Hungary and Russia, it avoids open steppeland; a habitat in which V. ursinii is more likely to occur.
 In Russia, however, it does occur in the forest steppe zone.